mgracesb/mgracesb/README.md

 - 🔭 I’m currently part of the awesome Wossom team.

-- 👩🏻‍💻 All of my projects are available at: [https://github.com/mgracesb?tab=repositories](https://github.com/mgracesb?tab=repositories).
+- 👩🏻‍💻 All of my personal projects are available at: [https://github.com/mgracesb?tab=repositories](https://github.com/mgracesb?tab=repositories).

 - 📫 How to reach me: **mgrace.shyu@gmail.com**.